Bedrock-OSS/regolith-docs/docs/project-configuration/project-config-file.md

 (filter-definitions)=
 #### filterDefinitions
-Filter definitions field is mostly managed by Regolith itself.
-It contains a list of the filters used in the project.
-Every time you run the `regolith install` command, Regolith will add a new filter to this list with its version and URL.
+Filter definitions field contains a list of the filters used in the project.
+Every time you run the `regolith install` command, Regolith will add a new filter to this list with its version and URL, so the field is mostly managed by Regolith.

 The only time you should manually edit this field is when you want create a {ref}`local filter<local-filters>`.